faithFey/alx-pre_course/0x01-git/README.md

-reading in git 01 for sure
+reading in git 01 for sure.
+This is my first time editting in gitHub.